We are the Washougal Arts and Culture Alliance

 The mission of the Washougal Arts and Cultural Alliance (WACA) is to foster a thriving local art scene that enhances a strong sense of place and community.
 The Alliance works in collaboration with artists, teachers, businesses, government agencies, and other community organizations to support and promote regional artists, increase opportunities for youth participation in the arts, and enhance exposure to the arts for Washougal residents and visitors to the area.

 WACA is a completely volunteer run 501(c)(3) charitable organization.
-Your tax deductible donations will fund WACA’s efforts to expand the reach of public art in the City of Washougal.
+Your tax deductible donations will fund WACA’s efforts to expand the reach of public art and arts activities in the City of Washougal.
 You can make a donation on Paypal by clicking here or, alternatively, you can mail a check to WACA, PO Box 684, Washougal, WA 98671.

 Washougal Art Festival

-The Washougal Arts and Culture Alliance also supports local artists by funding the installation of public art pieces in our community.
-Below are the projects that we have had a hand in funding across Washougal since our inception.
+Below are projects by individual artists that we have had a hand in funding across Washougal since our inception.

-Here's to many, many more in the coming years.
+Here's to many, many more in the coming years!

 Completed Projects